b-wave/uDSKY/README.md

 I can post some details on how to put these together.
 But basically, you need to diffuse the light or the viewing angle gets critical.
 A simple piece of scotch tape but hot melt glue may also work.

 The parts placement is pretty simple, The anode of the first LED connects to the respective pin.
 The two LED's cathodes and anodes for each segment are connected together.
 The cathodes of the 2nd LEDs connect to the common pins.
-If you forget one LED or get one in backwards... *no light!*  The Eagle Files are at:
+If you forget one LED or get one in backwards it's like Christmas tree light strings... *no light for you!*

 ![uDSKY](https://github.com/b-wave/uDSKY/blob/master/uDSKY%20Hardware/DSKY_DISP/DS_PLUS%20Files/20170219_095406.jpg)
 Plus Display